tbenson89/address-book-react/README.md

 The project is to develop a SPA - Address/Contact Book, using GIT nad Github as Version Control.
 Typescript for JS that scales.

-we have been using TFS/Azure environments a lot so it took us a couple commits to *git* back in the groove.
+I've have been using TFS/Azure environments a lot so it took me a couple commits to *git* back in the groove.
 There is no backend. but if we have time we will add a cache and empty cache feature to save some of the data.

  ### Feature Requirements: